dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 - Azure PowerBI Embedded

 <a name="locations"></a>
 At the time this is being written (October 2016), the following regions have all of the required services. **THIS LIST WILL GROW OVER TIME**.
-You are welcome to review the <a href="https://azure.microsoft.com/en-us/regions/services/">Products available by region</a> to see if any additional regions provide the resources needed.
+You are welcome to review the <a target="_blank" href="https://azure.microsoft.com/en-us/regions/services/">Products available by region</a> to see if any additional regions provide the resources needed.
 Otherwise, simply pick the region from the list below that is closest to you, and ensure that you choose that region for each resource you deploy.

 - West US
 - North Europe